espressif/esp-idf/components/lwip/test_afl_host/README.md

     sudo apt-get install make clang-4.0(or <=4.0) llvm-4.0(or <=4.0) libbsd-dev
     ```

-Please note that if specified package version can't be installed(due to system is the latest), you can download, build and install it manually.
+Please note that if specified package version can't be installed(becouse the system is newer than 2017), you can install it from source.

 ### Compile AFL
 Compiling AFL is as easy as running make: